-Kate Tanha is a student at Minerva Schools majoring in Computer Science, with an interest in history and psychology.
+Kate Tanha is a student at Minerva Schools majoring in Computer Science, with an interest in politics and psychology.
 The data shared in the post below is a result of analyses conducted by Kate using Wolfram, an application for computational programming.

 In the summer of 2019, I spent four weeks at Project Zero working with the Out of Eden Learn team.
 Deeply interested in discovering and sharing stories in data, I was excited by the potential to investigate the impact of a design-based research study like Out of Eden Learn (OOEL).
 To date, OOEL researchers have conducted qualitative analyses of the data (student posts, comments, etc.) on the platform.
 While nuanced findings are more likely to emerge when using qualitative approaches, quantitative analysis can yield interesting insights from particularly large data sets.
 For example, a large data set might be the over 115,000 posts and more than 260,000 comments on the OOEL platform.
 As an OOEL Research Assistant, I set out to unearth what was buried in this trove of data.
 When conducted responsibly with nuanced interpretations, big data can help uncover stories we might not otherwise have seen, illuminating the diversity of the OOEL community.